 (5) An owner of eligible cropland who cash rents the eligible cropland and the lease term expires before September 30, 2002, if the tenant declines to enter into a contract.
-In the case of an owner covered by this paragraph, contract payments shall not begin under a contract until the lease held by the tenant ends.
+In the case of an owner covered by this paragraph, contract payments shall not begin under a contract until the lease held by the tenant ends interests of tenants and sharecroppers.